SelfCareMap

 🚫 What to Avoid

-• ✖️ Using retinoids, vitamin C, or other acids on the same day
+• ✖️ Using retinoids, vitamin C, or other strong acids on the same day.
+Combining these can lead to a compromised skin barrier.

-• ✖️ Peeling if your skin feels tight, irritated, or sunburned
+• ✖️ Peeling if your skin feels tight, irritated, or sunburned.
+If your barrier is already damaged, acid will only make it worse.

-• ✖️ Skipping moisturizer or SPF — this is where most people go wrong
+• ✖️ Skipping moisturizer or SPF.
+This is where most people go wrong and end up with "chemical burns" or sun spots.

 🌱 Signs Your Peel Is Working (The Good Kind)

-• A subtle, lit-from-within glow (not shiny or greasy)
+• A subtle, lit from within glow that looks healthy, not shiny or greasy.

-• Gradual improvement in texture and tone over 4–6 weeks
+• Gradual improvement in overall texture and tone over a period of 4 to 6 weeks.

-If you feel burning, intense stinging, or see significant redness that lasts beyond 30 minutes — rinse immediately and discontinue use.
-Your skin is telling you it’s too much.
+If you feel intense burning, severe stinging, or see significant redness that lasts beyond 30 minutes, rinse immediately and discontinue use.
+Your skin is telling you that the concentration is too high or the ingredient is not compatible with your skin type.

 💬 Final Thoughts: Gentle Isn’t Weak — It’s Wise

-True skin transformation doesn’t come from aggression — it comes from consistency, respect, and listening.
-A gentle at-home peel isn’t a quick fix; it’s a ritual of care.
-It’s you saying, “I honor my skin’s intelligence.”
+True skin transformation does not come from aggression, it comes from consistency, respect, and listening to your body.
+A gentle at home peel is not a quick fix, it is a ritual of care.
+It is you saying, “I honor my skin’s intelligence.”
+By choosing a mindful approach, you avoid the cycle of damage and repair, instead moving toward a state of permanent balance.

-Over time, this mindful approach builds resilience, luminosity, and confidence — not just in your complexion, but in your self-care practice.
+Over time, this mindful approach builds resilience, luminosity, and confidence, not just in your complexion, but in your self care practice.
+You will find that your skin becomes more stable and requires fewer heavy products to look its best.

 Ready for the real thing?
 Find a Relax venue near you →

-(Because sometimes, the best glow-up happens when you let the pros take over — after you’ve laid the gentle groundwork at home.)
+(Because sometimes, the best glow up happens when you let the pros take over, after you have laid the gentle groundwork at home.)